-For people who heal without chronic pain after an injury, this response may be gradual and go unnoticed.
+People who heal without chronic pain after an injury may be considered to have returned back-to-normal function.
+The transition back-to-normal may be gradual and go unnoticed.
 Could this default process be considered “special” only because it didn’t happen on schedule?

 Practitioners of physical medicine frequently adjust their therapy based upon their minute-by-minute observations.
 They look for a response in an impaired function, usually a symptom, such as the lost of range-of-motion.
 They may use multiple therapeutic modalities during a visit to get the job done, like a carpenter uses different hammers.

 From a physics perspective, the response might mark the transition from an impaired state to the “normal” state that some call homeostasis.
 The response may complete in minutes (warming) or in the blink of an eye (realigning touch-maps).
 Longer times aren’t very useful for making during-visit adjustments to therapy.